akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 In short, working with RDDs requires some functional programming skills.
 It also leaves a lot of options to the programmer: *how* to implement something.
 It of course also means that poor implementation might have poor performance.
+In a way, the old API requires *imperative* style of programming.

-By the way, did I mention that RDD API is in [maintenance mode][dfapi] since Spark 2.0?
-And that from Spark 3.0 it will be deprecated?
-Yeah, there is a new game in town.
+Now would be a good time to mention that the RDD API is in [maintenance mode][dfapi] since Spark 2.0, and that from Spark 3.0 it will be deprecated.
+The old API will be useful at least until the new one catches up and reaches feature parity.
+Anyway, there is a new game in town.
 Let's take a look at the new API and what it means from a programming perspective.

 [spark]: https://spark.apache.org/
 [hadoop]: https://hadoop.apache.org/